BosM16/BosRepo/README.md

 Check the 'flat trim' of your drone.
 The config files from bebop_tools contain the button combination to set the flat trim (define level for your drone).
 This can alternatively be set via the [Parrot FreeFlight Pro](https://www.parrot.com/global/freeflight-pro#freeflight-pro-the-indispensable-application-to-pilot-your-drone) application on a smartphone.
 * *Behavior that can not be explained by what is in the code*.
 Consider recompiling the code, using the commands mentioned under the Section 'Demo Setup' above.
 This is especially important when switching git branches.
+* *Error 'Invalid_option [...]
+Holonomic has no attribute trajectories' or similar* Make sure the ma57-solver is correctly installed or removed as option.

 ## Acknowledgements